AshrafZohdi/Auth-App-using-MERN/README.md

 - Create a database schema to define a User for registration and login purposes
 - Set up two API routes, register and login, using passport + jsonwebtokens for authentication and validator for input validation
 - Test our API routes using Postman

+### TODO

+- Set up the frontend using React
+- Create static components for our Navbar, Landing, Login and Register pages
+- Setup Redux for global state management

 ## License